sfkleach/execname/docs/tasks/2025-12-28-execman-specification.md

 ## Part 7: Symlink Handling

-When execman encounters a symlink (during update, remove, or adopt):
+When execman encounters a symlink (during update or remove operations):

 ### Interactive Mode